AndreasOpedal/cilsg/submission/README.md

 ## Execution

-To execute an algorithm with a given mode, run the following command:
+To execute an algorithm with a given mode, run the following commands:

 ```
+cd src/
-python3 src/main.py mode algorithm
+python3 main.py mode algorithm
 ```

 The following options are available:

 + -h: help message
 + --model_num (int): the number of the algorithm instance.
-By default 1
+By default 1 (corresponding to our best model configurations)
 + --k (int): the number of folds for the k-fold cross-validation.
 By default 10
 + --n_iters (int): the number of iterations for the randomized search.
 By default 10
 + --verbose (bool): whether the algorithm should be verbose.
 By default False